 Program setup and creating a multi-year, principal/interest type of Special Assessment District with various benefit calculation methods is covered.
 Creating a separate billing for special assessments and/or billing the annual installment on a current tax bill is also reviewed.

 Delinquent Personal Property

 Designed to acquaint new users with Delinquent Personal Property .NET.
-Topics discussed in detail are initial setup, data entry, generating reports, entering general ledger account numbers, and receipting.
+Topics discussed in detail are initial setup, importing parcels from shared tax database, data entry, generating reports, entering general ledger account numbers, and receipting.
 Also discussed is use of the built-in Report Designer.